Clique factors in pseudorandom graphs: Preliminaries

 \begin{dfn} A \emph{template} $\pzc{T}$ with \emph{flexibility} $t\in \mathbb{N}$ is a bipartite graph on $7t$ vertices with vertex classes $I$ and $J_1\cup J_2$, such that $|I|=3t$, $|J_1|=|J_2|=2t$, and for any $\overline{J}\subset J_2$, with $|\overline{J}|=t$, the induced graph $\pzc{T}[V(\pzc{T})\setminus\overline{J}]$ has a perfect matching.
 We call $J_2$ the \textit{flexible} set of vertices for the template. \end{dfn}

 See Figure~\ref{fig:template} for an example of a template.
-The use of such bipartite graphs in absorption arguments was introduced by Montgomery~\cite{M14a,M19}, in his work on spanning trees in random graphs.
-There, he proved using a probabilistic argument that for all sufficiently large $t$, there exists a template of flexibility $t$ and maximum degree $40$.
-In~\cite{HKMP18b}, it was shown how to derandomise the argument and find templates with bounded maximum degree efficiently in polynomial time.
+The definition implies that a template is \emph{robust} with respect to having a perfect matching.
+It is not hard to come up with examples of templates, indeed a complete bipartite graph certainly satisfies the condition.
+The utility of the notion for defining absorbing structures that are possible to find in the desired host graphs, comes with the fact that \emph{sparse templates} exist.
+Indeed, Montgomery~\cite{M14a,M19} proved the following using a probabilistic argument. \begin{thm} For all sufficiently large~$t$, there exists a template of flexibility~$t$ and maximum degree~$40$. \end{thm} Han, Kohayakawa, Person and the author~\cite{HKMP18b} then showed how to derandomise the argument for the existence of templates and find templates with bounded maximum degree efficiently in polynomial time.
+We will use the method of template absorption in proving Proposition \ref{prop:finalabsorption}.